kath-ldn/covid_data/readme.md

 * the latest version of python (3.9)
 * seaborn (and dependency packages)
-* i used a conda environment, but this is optional
+* I used a conda environment, but this is optional

 ## Usage